rust-lang/book/src/ch03-02-data-types.md

 error: Process didn't exit successfully: `target/debug/arrays` (exit code: 101)
 ```

-We can see that compiling did not give us any errors, but we got a *runtime*
+We can see that the compilation did not give us any errors, but we got a *runtime*
 error and our program didn't exit successfully.
 When we attempt to access an
 element using indexing, Rust will check that the index we've specified is less
 than the array length.
 If the index is greater than the length, it will